Can you refinance a car into someone else’s name?

 Trade in your car

-If your problem is based on affording your current loan payment and refinancing is not an option, trading in your car can be a good opinion.
-If you’re able to find a more affordable car that still meets your needs and you get preapproved for a rate that is the same or less than what you’re currently paying, you’ll be able to get out of your current loan and drive away with a more affordable monthly cost.
+If your problem is based on affording your current loan payment, trading in your car can be a good option.
+Seek a more affordable car that still meets your needs.
+Try to get preapproved for a rate that is the same or less than what you’re currently paying.
+If you manage those steps, you can get out of your current loan and drive away with a more affordable monthly cost.

 Simply refinance on your own

-Refinancing on your own is wise if you intend to hold on to your current vehicle while lowering your monthly payment.
+Refinancing is wise if you want to keep your current vehicle while lowering your monthly payment.

-After considering your current loan and what you can afford, it is wise to apply for loan prequalification and shop around for different options.
-Banks, credit unions and online lenders are all options for when you are ready to start rate shopping.
+After considering your current loan and what you can afford, apply for loan prequalification and shop around.
+Consider banks, credit unions and online lenders when you are ready to shop auto loan refinance rates.